tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 setLeftPadding(headings[0], "100px")
 ```

-But how will a user of this function (other than myself, or myself in three weeks when I can't remember how I wrote this code) know what to pass in as parameters?  `elem` is a pretty good clue that it needs to be an instance of an HTML element, but is value a number or a string?
+But how will a user of this function (other than myself, or myself in three weeks when I can’t remember how I wrote this code) know what to pass in as parameters? `elem` is a pretty good clue that it needs to be an instance of an HTML element, but is value a number or a string?

 In TypeScript we can make the expectation explicit: